English summary / GC Rieber Foundations 2017

 - Ragna Sofie og Chr.
 Riebers Allmennyttige Fond

 - Paul (Paal) Riebers Fond til støtte for utdannelse av supplerende terapier

-Although the board must always maintain the value of the Funds’ tangible assets, we are likely to be in a position to award between NOK 12 million and 15 million per year.
+Over the last 20 years the Foundations have granted more than NOK 200 million to various projects to public benefit.
+Although the board must always maintain the value of the Foundations' tangible assets, we are likely to be in a position to award between NOK 10 million and NOK 15 million per year.